eurostat/regl-map-animation/readme.md

 # regl-map-animation

+Experimental.

-### A javascript library which uses WebGL for visualizing huge amounts of point data derived from grid-based statistics.
+A javascript library which uses WebGL for visualizing huge amounts of point data derived from grid-based statistics.

 Point data is in csv format and EPSG 3035 projection.